DavidFuents/CLI-Application/README.md

 ## Usage

+You will need to download [`chromium`](https://www.chromium.org/getting-involved/download-chromium).
 Please start a local server on terminal using `python3 -m http.server`.
 You will need a to make a Spotify Developer account in order to get access to a `Client ID` and `Client Secret`.
 After getting those two things put them in the initialize method for `authorize.rb`.
-Run `bin/start` to start application.
+Install gems by running `bundle install` and finally run `bin/start` to start application.

 ## License